 Hospitalizations refers to any hospital admissions and crisis stabilization lasting longer than 24 hours and is given by providers who meet specific regulations and who are licensed to provide these specific services.
 These episodes were documented by staff per incident reports and by the discharge papers that clients bring upon discharge.
-Hospital stays include Exodus, CBHC, Kaweah Delta or any other psychiatric facility that places a hold on the client.
-The clients that are counted are current or were current during the FY 20-21.
+Hospital stays include CRMC, CCMC, Exodus, CBHC, Kaweah Delta or any other psychiatric facility that places a hold on the client.
+The clients that are counted are current or were current during the FY 22-23.

-- I. Objective: To prevent hospitalizations and Crisis services for clients served. - II.
+- I. Objective: To prevent hospitalizations and get Crisis services for clients served. - II.
 Indicator: Percent of clients who were hospitalized or received crisis services. - III.
-Who Applied: All clients served by the program that experienced a hospitalization/Inpatient Crisis Services due to a mental health condition.
+Who Applied: All clients served by the program that experienced a hospitalization/ Inpatient Crisis Services due to a mental health condition.
 The program closely monitors all of clients medication intake and all doctors's appointments that are relevant to providing care and support towards stability and recovery for client. - IV.
-Time Measured: FY 20-21 - V. Data Source: Incident reports and clients discharge paper work. - VI.
+Time Measured: FY 22-23 - V. Data Source: Incident reports and clients discharge paper work. - VI.
 Goals: To decrease hospital visits/crisis services and or stays for all clients after being accepted to program. - VII.
-Outcome: 10% of clients served were hospitalized during FY 20-21.
+Outcome: 34% (12 out of 35) of clients served, were hospitalized during FY 22-23.
+Out of the 12, the majority were the same three clients.